ccarvalhal/wiremazeWebApp/README.md

 # wiremazeWebApp
 Wiremaze Message Board Web App

-1. This project is my solution for a challenge for a recluitment process for Wiremaze.

-2. You will need NodeJS and a MongoDB DBMS to test this application.
-Configure properly the file "connection.js".

-3. You have a script ("initializeDB.js") to initialize the database:

-node bin/initializeDB.js

-or

-npm run initializeCollections
+This project is a minimalist but fully functional Message Board as a prove of concept: The owner of the Message Board publish a document and the readers posts comments about it.

-4. Everybody can submit comments but comments are published only after the validation by the administrator.
+To post a comment, the reader does not need to sign up but its comments are only published after the approving of the administrator.

+An administrative view is provided to the administrator to manage (approving to publishing and removing) the readers messages.

-5. To switch between the regular and administrative views, click the main title of the page.
+To switch between the regular an the administrative view, click the page title.

+This application was developed using AngularJS for the front-end, NodeJS for the back-end and MongoDB (via Mongoose) as the DBMS.
+To configure the DB, look at the file "connection.js".

+An script for the database initialization is provided ("initializeDB.js").
+You can run it by itself (node bin/initializeDB.js) or throw the "initializeCollections" task (npm run initializeCollections).